 “As we sat together weaving, people started forgiving each other.
 You can’t live with this anger and be a human being,” she says.

-Trade shows were the next step.
-In 2005 she and her sister Janet scored their first big client in New York: Macy’s.
+In 2005 she and her sister scored their first big client in New York: Macy’s.
 “We are what we are because of the partnership with Macy’s,” she says.

-Macy’s CEO Terry J. Lundgren was bowled over at the quality of the baskets.
+Former Macy’s Chairman and CEO Terry J. Lundgren was bowled over at the quality of the baskets.
 “This was not about a gift, this is not a donation, this is about putting women to work,” he told CNN in an interview.

 Gahaya Links also partnered with women in New Orleans after Hurricane Katrina to create a bracelet featured in O, The Oprah Magazine.
-“It became the O bracelet,” says Ndungutse.
+“It became the O bracelet,” Ndungutse says.
 “We sold tons of them, and it connected us to women in the United States.”

 One of the positive outcomes, says Ndungutse, is that women are taking charge of their households, earning respect with their incomes.
-At first, many husbands didn’t want their wives working so independently, but now some women have even taught their husbands to weave in order to double their income.
+Some women have even taught their husbands to weave.

-“Something small can create an impact,” says Ndungutse.
+“Something small can create an impact,” Ndungutse says.
 “You don’t have to have a lot of money to start a business.
 You can start small, but you must have a passion for what you’re doing.”